pflanze/cj50/README.md

 ## Usage

-This needs make, Clang and SDL2.
+This needs make, Clang and SDL2, as well as pandoc for generating the html files.
 In the current form it will probably only work on Linux or other Unix-like systems.
 On Debian-derived systems, install the dependencies with:

-    sudo apt-get install make clang libsdl2-dev
+    sudo apt-get install make clang libsdl2-dev pandoc

 For ease of use and updating, the [Makefile](Makefile) can be used to build both the included [examples](examples/) and third party files but assumes that this library is checked out at `~/cdevelopment/cj50`.
 Meaning, run the following to use this library: